statengeneraal/laws-markdown/verdrag/akte/van/geneve/bij/de/overeenkomst/van/s-gravenhage/betreffende/de/etc/BWBV0006367/README.md

 (a) Where the International Bureau finds that the appointment of a representative complies with the applicable requirements, it shall record the fact that the applicant or holder has a representative, as well as the name and address of the representative, in the International Register.
 In such a case, the effective date of the appointment shall be the date on which the International Bureau received the international application or separate communication in which the representative is appointed.

-(b) The International Bureau shall notify the recording referred to in subparagraph to both the applicant or holder and the representative.
+(b) The International Bureau shall notify the recording referred to in subparagraph a) to both the applicant or holder and the representative.
 4.   [*Effect of Appointment of a Representative*]

 (a) Except where these Regulations expressly provide otherwise, the signature of a representative recorded under paragraph (3)(a) shall replace the signature of the applicant or holder.